dougireton/dougireton.github.com/source/_posts/2013-01-07-creating-an-lwrp-part-2.markdown

 <!--more-->

-As a reminder, LWRPs eanble you to easily install, create, delete, start, stop or otherwise manipulate resources; things like packages, printers, services, etc. The Resource is a simple interface, an API if you will, which makes it very easy to create Recipes which do a lot of work in a few lines of code.
+As a reminder, LWRPs eanble you to easily install, create, delete, start, stop or otherwise manipulate resources; things like packages, printers, services, etc. The Resource is a simple interface, an API if you will, which makes it very easy for sysadmins to create Recipes which do a lot of work in a few lines of code.

 ## The Provider